TranPhucVinh/Raspberry-Pi-GNU/Kernel/Build Raspbian from scratch/Alpine.md

 Where ``rootfs`` is the [root file system built from Raspbian linux repo](https://github.com/TranPhucVinh/Raspberry-Pi-GNU/blob/main/Kernel/Build%20Raspbian%20from%20scratch/rootfs.md).

 Now we have successfully configure a working rootfs for alpine.
 Copy both bootfs and the Alpine rootfs to SD card, Raspberry Pi will run the Alpine OS successfully.

+As we have previously setup the network, after booting up with Ethernet connected to the Raspberry Pi board, **our Alpine will have an automatically IP assigned to it by DHCP**.